carly-west/cse212-final-project/2-set.md

 ```

 ### Finding if Item is in a Set
-In order to check for an item in a set, you can us an "if" block.
-This ins O(1) performance.
+In order to check for an item in a set, you can use an "if" block.
+This is O(1) performance.
 It will look like this:

 ```
 my_set = {"apple", "banana", "cherry"}